lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-03-future-of-cuckoodrive.md

 research to be done.

 ## Cuckoo Drive and similar Projects
 While doing research for this project, I encountered something called "Project Hydra" from 2012, which had the same goal as Cuckoo Drive but failed.
 The man behind it made some very informative blog posts:

 - [http://codecrafter.wordpress.com/2012/09/01/14-cloud-storage-services-and-apis/](http://codecrafter.wordpress.com/2012/09/01/14-cloud-storage-services-and-apis/)
 - [http://codecrafter.wordpress.com/2012/09/02/cloud-storage-aggregators/](http://codecrafter.wordpress.com/2012/09/02/cloud-storage-aggregators/)

-The most promising project that looks very similar to Cuckoo Drive is [Syncany](https://www.syncany.org/).
+The most promising project at the moment seems to be [Syncany](https://www.syncany.org/).
 Their website looks awesome and there are quite a few people working on it.